azdavis/azdavis.net/posts/en/worth-doing.md

 In the example, instead of deciding to skip exercising entirely for the day, you'd instead just do whatever you can bring yourself to do.
 Maybe that's just five minutes of stretching.
-Or three minutes. _One_ minute.
+Or three minutes.
+Or _one_ minute.
 Maybe it's _one_ squat. _One_ push-up.

 Maybe, if your goal was to "write a new blog post every day", you just write a rough draft of a post.
 Or a few sentences.
 Or a few bullet points.
-Or _one word_.
+Or _one_ word.

 I believe that it's better to have this mindset.
 By making even a small amount of progress each day, we avoid having [zero days][] and keep ourselves trending